bajoriad/Linked-List/README.md

 Implemented different functionalities of a doubly linked list.
 Functionalities include pushing and deleting elements from the list.

-Skills: C++, linked list, pointers
+Skills: C++, linked list, pointers, dynamic memory